suryajeetlondhe/flutter_interview_questions/README.md

 handling and real-time text updates!"

 ---

-37) What is Animation and AnimationController in Flutter?
+37.What is Animation and AnimationController in Flutter?
+---
 Flutter’s animation system allows smooth transitions, movement, and effects in UI elements.
+It
-It works with an animation object and a controller to handle animations.
+    works with an animation object and a controller to handle animations.

 1️⃣ What is Animation?